 I like to keep my counters clear of everything but snacks and toaster oven.
 That means everything else needs to have a space in my cabinets or drawers.

-When working on organizing the kitchen, I like to start by pulling everything out and then dividing everything into several categories: stuff you use all the time (your “A” group), stuff you use pretty frequently (your “B” group), and the stuff you rarely use, but still want to keep (your “C” group).
-Of course, I recommend a “D”onate pile for all those things you forgot you had and no longer need!
+When working on organizing the kitchen, I like to start by pulling everything out and then dividing everything into several categories: stuff you use all the time (your “A” group), stuff you barely use (your “B” group), and the stuff you could donate (your “C” group).
+Of course, I recommend a donate pile for all those things you forgot you had and no longer need!

 The A group should be pretty obvious to you: dishes, cups, specific pots and pans.
 While you’re working on this, keep in mind that a type of item may have some A and some B or C. If you have fancy china, that may fall under C, while your everyday dishware is going to be A. Cups may be A and champagne glasses may be in B.